Stay Busy Outside of AEP With Special Enrollment Periods

 Where to Look First

-Whether you’re an SEP novice or expert, one of the best places to look for SEP business is the dual-eligible market.
+Whether you’re an SEP novice or professional, one of the best places to look for SEP business is the dual-eligible market.

-So, now you know clients in D-SNPs can change plans every quarter.
+So, now you know clients in D-SNPs may be able to change plans every month.
 That makes one potential business avenue you can explore.
 But, what other SEPs might your clients be in the middle of right now?

 One of the most common involves your clients who joined an MA plan during their Initial Coverage Enrollment Period around their 65th birthday.
 Those clients have a 12-month SEP to disenroll and return to Original Medicare if they desire.
 If they do, you can offer them a Medicare Supplement (Med Supp) and prescription drug plan to go with their basic benefits.